joaquinfox/mdn-local-storage-demo/readme.md

   document.getElementById('bgcolor').value = currentColor;
     htmlElem.style.backgroundColor = '#' + currentColor;
 ```
-Last, any changes to the input form trigger a change.
+Last, the onchange method is applied so that any changes to the input form trigger a change.

 ```
 bgcolorForm.onchange = populateStorage;